 In case you were wondering about our product itself: that’s made from a material called PLA which is a corn starch based plastic.
 This material is FDA approved, food safe and biodegradable.
 It costs us a bit extra to use a biodegradable material like this, but we feel it’s money well spent.

 Former beverage bottles are best because they are least likely to leave residue in the bottle.
-Whilst they can look really cool, one of the things we’ve discovered in testing olive oil bottles is that they are really hard to get clean – and the oil residue in the bottle can cause a fungus on the plants roots.
+Whilst they can look really cool, one of the things we’ve discovered in testing olive oil bottles is that they are really hard to get clean – and the oil residue in the bottle can cause a fungus on the plant roots.

 If you’re going to use a bottle that formerly contained a food substance, we recommend first washing out the bottle with warm soapy water, then washing again with a small amount of household bleach, before a final rinse with fresh water.
 This will get the bottle as clean as possible.